agui888/shim-doc/docs/array.md

 _.push(array, ...)

-push ... to the end of the array
+Push ... to the end of the array

 ```lua
 _.push({1, 2, 3}, 4, 5)